 Strive Education model makes a giant leap into national spotlight

-Strive, the public-private collaborative aimed at improving education in Greater Cincinnati, has put our region on the map with a national leadership role just three years after launching it's innovative mission to drive education reform through community partnerships and sound data.
+Strive, the public-private collaborative aimed at improving education in Greater Cincinnati, has garnered national attention just three years after launching its innovative mission to drive modern education reforms through community partnerships and sound data.

 The four universities are California State University, East Bay in Hayward, Calif., Indiana University-Purdue University Indianapolis, the University of Houston and Virginia Commonwealth University in Richmond, Va.